Jerry Narron: Minor and major leagues

 Narron was a manager in the Baltimore Orioles farm system from 1989 through 1992; of the Single–A Frederick Keys (1989), Double–A Hagerstown Suns (1990-91), and Triple–A Rochester Red Wings (1992), with a record of 291-269 (.520).
 He was then hired as a coach for the Orioles by skipper Johnny Oates.

 After two seasons in Baltimore, he moved with Oates to the Texas Rangers.
 Narron was third-base coach for the Rangers from 1995 until he was named interim manager on May 4, 2001, after the firing of manager Johnny Oates.
 He had the interim tag removed and managed the team during the 2002 season.
 He was replaced in Texas by Buck Showalter in December 2002.

 Narron then served as bench coach for the Boston Red Sox during their 2003 run to the American League Championship Series.
 He performed the same role for Cincinnati in 2004–05.

-Narron was named the Reds' interim manager on June 20, 2005.
-On September 29 of that year, his contract was extended to cover the 2006 season with a mutual option for 2007.
+Narron was named the Reds' interim manager on June 20, 2005, following the firing of Dave Miley.
+On September 29 of that year, he was named permanent manager and was given a mutual option for 2007.
 Narron was fired as manager of the Reds on July 1, 2007.
 The Reds named advance scout Pete Mackanin as the interim manager.
 Narron's record with the Reds was 157–179.

 On February 25, 2008, Narron was named a special assignments scout and front-office consultant with the Rangers.